Pscale 360 - Help File

 Note: Over the past few decades, different schools of thought seem to have developed.
 One may favor uniform tension per Figure 2 which will give larger Loudness/Sustain jumps between Uni Bi and Tri sections.

-An other may seem to pay more attention to the Loudness/Sustain factor at the expense of larger tension jumps between Uni, Bi, and Tri sections.
+The others seem to pay more respect to the Loudness/Sustain factor at the expense of larger tension jumps between Uni, Bi, and Tri sections.

 Interestingly, a Figure 1 tension scenario will yield a much smoother Loudness/Sustain graph.